Jason Wynn: Film

 Jason Wynn appears as a secondary antagonist in the 1997 film Spawn, portrayed by Martin Sheen.
 This version of Wynn is the head of an agency known as A6 and is Al Simmons's boss.
 Unlike his comics counterpart, Wynn in the film betrays and kills Simmons in person with Jessica Priest's help rather than ordering his murder.
 Following the resurrection and subsequent attack by Simmons that led to the death of Priest, Violator convinces Wynn to have a device attached to his heart that will release Heat 16 worldwide if his vital signs flatline as a deterrent against assassination attempts.
 However, unbeknownst to Wynn, Violator and Malebolgia want Simmons to kill Wynn in revenge and initiate the apocalypse.
 Wynn then proceeds to go to the Fitzgerald residence.
 After Terry Fitzgerald sends an e-mail to reporters that would expose Wynn's illegal activities, Cyan and Wynn enter the room.
-Wynn destroys Terry's computer and takes the family hostage as Violator shows up.
+Wynn shoot Terry's computer monitor and takes the family hostage as Violator shows up.
 Spawn arrives and nearly kills Wynn, who cowardly reveals that if he dies so does Cyan, leading to Al extracting the device from Wynn's body with magic and destroys it.
 Following the defeat of Violator, Wynn is arrested by two detectives that resemble Sam and Twitch.